id-studiolab/BitsyExpander/M4_info.md

 # Bitsy Expander M4 Pinout Diagrams
-The ItsyBitsy M4 Express is a powerful and versatile development board powered by a 32-bit Cortex M4 core microcontroller running at 120 MHz.
+The ItsyBitsy M4 Express is a powerful and versatile development board powered by a 32-bit Cortex M4 microcontroller running at 120 MHz.
 It features two 12-bit DACs, seven 12-bit ADCs, and plenty PWM-capable outputs.

 This page provides an overview of the pins made available via the Grove headers on the Bitsy Expander M4.